dronedeploy/dronedeploy-apps-gitbook/docs/sdk-beta/functions.md

 ```
 AUTH_REQUIRED=true
 MOCK_TOKEN=false
+CORS_HEADERS={"some-cors-header":"value"}
 ```

-However, you may want to disable auth to have an open endpoint for certain usecases like implementing OAuth.
+However, you may want to add custom CORS headers or disable auth to have an open endpoint for certain usecases like implementing OAuth.

 #### dronedeploy.js